 Hi, we are now at the begining of a new year and for those that could not make it to the inca trail last year or have just begun to plan a trip to Peru to hike the inca trail we would like to share a bit of our experience through the years.

 Your Inca Trail plan must follow the below mentioned steps

-Permits began to be sold on 05 October 2017 for the next year
+Permits began to be sold on 05 October 2019 for the this year

 Last year experience has taught us that during the first 3 hours of opening the sales May becomes SOLD OUT.
 Yes, it is amazing how fast the spots run out.
 During the first week April and June become sold out as well….
 And March followed very soon!!